adrianobono/find-my-hit/README.md

 Simple local usage:

 - Download or clone this repository
-- If downwloaded: Extract porject
+- If downloaded: Extract the project
 - Execute:  npm install
 - Execute:  npm run dev